-- a) zero percent (0%) for annual aggregate Net Sales up to and including US\$2,000,000; - b) six percent (6%) for annual aggregate Net Sales from US\$2,000,000 up to and including US\$250,000,000; - c) eight percent (8%) for annual aggregate Net Sales from US\$250,000,000 up to and including US\$500,000,000; and - d) twelve percent (12%) for annual aggregate Net Sales above US\$500,000,000. - 6) The Company entered into an agreement dated effective July 2, 2018 with ACM Alpha Consulting Management AG ("ACMag").
+- a) zero percent (0%) for annual aggregate Net Sales up to and including US\$2,000,000: - b) six percent (6%) for annual aggregate Net Sales from US\$2,000,000 up to and including US\$250,000,000; - c) eight percent (8%) for annual aggregate Net Sales from US\$250,000,000 up to and including US\$500,000,000; and - d) twelve percent (12%) for annual aggregate Net Sales above US\$500,000,000. - 6) The Company entered into an agreement dated effective July 2, 2018 with ACM Alpha Consulting Management AG ("ACMag").
 ACMag will provide certain financial advisory services to the Company under the agreement for a fee equal to 12.5% of the gross proceeds on any capital raised until six months after the termination of the agreement from an ACM introduced investor with residency outside Canada and the USA.
 The agreement with ACMag may be terminated by either party upon ninety days' notice.
-Veronika Kandziora, the Company's Secretary, owns ACMag and is its President and director.
-Andreas Kandziora, Ms. Kandziora's spouse, is an Observer to the Board of Directors of the Company and serves on the Supervisory Board of the Company's wholly-owned Polish subsidiary, Helix Immuno-Oncology S.A.

-7) The Company entered into an agreement dated effective July 2, 2018 with ACM Alpha Consulting Management Est. ("ACMest") whereby ACMest will provide certain investor relations and strategic partner advisory services to the Company.
+Veronika Kandziora, who was the Company's Secretary until August 22, 2019, owns ACMag and is its President and director.
+Andreas Kandziora, Ms. Kandziora's spouse, serves on the Supervisory Board of the Company's Polish subsidiary, Helix Immuno-Oncology S.A., and was an Observer to the Board of Directors of the Company until August 22, 2019. - 7) The Company entered into an agreement dated effective July 2, 2018 with ACM Alpha Consulting Management Est. ("ACMest") whereby ACMest will provide certain investor relations and strategic partner advisory services to the Company.
 The agreement may be terminated by either party on ninety days' notice.
-Andreas Kandziora, an Observer to the Board of Directors of the Company and a member of the Supervisory Board of the Company's wholly-owned Polish subsidiary, owns ACMest and is its President and director.
-Veronika Kandziora, Mr. Kandziora's spouse, is Secretary of the Company.
+Andreas Kandziora, who was an Observer to the Board of Directors of the Company until August 22, 2019 and is a member of the Supervisory Board of the Company's Polish subsidiary, owns ACMest and is its President and director.
+Veronika Kandziora, Mr. Kandziora's spouse, was the Secretary of the Company until August 22, 2019.